Tineco A10 Review

 However, remember that the design bias of the A10 is to clean floors, which is its primary function.

-To do this, Tineco provides consumers with two primary tools for cleaning bare floors and carpets.
+To achieve this, Tineco offers consumers two primary tools for cleaning bare floors and carpets.

 Tineco A10 Primary Floor Nozzles